nextcloud/documentation/admin_manual/configuration_database.rst

     postgres=# GRANT ALL PRIVILEGES ON DATABASE owncloud TO username;
     postgres=# \q

-  In the ownCloud counfiguration you need to set the hostname on which the database is running and a valid username (and password) to access it.
+  In the ownCloud configuration you need to set the hostname on which the database is running and a valid username (and sometimes a password) to access it.
 If the database has been installed on the same server as ownCloud a password is very often not required to access the database.
   ::

     "dbtype"        => "pgsql",